hectorcorrea/jaguarDb/README.md

 Except for findById, all find operations are sequential (i.e. no binary tree or btree are used for searching.)

+Althought the API is asynchronous, several of the operations **do block** while executing.

 Future enhancements